 The College has and maintains a policy for the refund of the unused portion of tuition, fees, and other charges in the event the veteran or eligible person fails to enter the course or withdraws or is discontinued there from at any time prior to completion.
-See page 53 of this catalog for a full explanation of the refund policy.

 Refunds will be made promptly (within 40 days).
 Veterans are not required to file an application for refund.